superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.txt

-Superpowered Audio Engine for Games, Music and Interactive Audio Apps on Android, iOS & OSX.
+Superpowered Audio Engine for Games, Music and Interactive Audio Apps on Android, iOS and OSX.

 Low Latency Audio.
 Cross Platform.
 Free.
 What is it?-----------The Superpowered Audio SDK is a software development kit based on Superpowered Inc’s digital signal processing (DSP) technology.
 Superpowered technology allows developers to build computationally intensive audio apps and embedded applications that process more quickly and use less power than other comparable solutions.
 Superpowered DSP is designed and optimized, from scratch, to run on low-power mobile processors.
 Specifically, any device running ARM with the NEON extension (which covers 99% of all mobile devices manufactured).
 Intel CPU is supported too.
 PLEASE NOTE: all example codes working with the Superpowered features are cross-platform, can be used under iOS and Android.
 Folders-------
 /SuperpoweredThe SDK itself (static library and headers).
+/Superpowered/libSuperpoweredAudio.a is a fat static library for iOS and OSX projects /Superpowered/libSuperpoweredARM.a is the armeabi-v7a library for Android /Superpowered/libSuperpoweredARM64.a is the arm64-v8a library for Android /Superpowered/libSuperpoweredX86.a is the x86 library for Android

 docs
 The documentation.
 Start with index.html.